-The Clinical Addictions Counseling program is an online 48 semester hour, 1 1⁄2 year minimum, and 6 years maximum program.
+The Clinical Addictions Counseling program is an online 48 semester hour, 1.5 year minimum, and six-year maximum program.

 Mission Statement: The Graduate Clinical Addictions Counseling program endeavors to train entry level practitioners in understanding and healing the destructive nature of various addictions.
-Through academic rigor, using related healing arts and sciences, with integrated Christian thought, is dedicated to bring forth addiction professionals with knowledge and application of healing skills to reclaim, redeem, restore and repurpose healthy individuals and families in body, mind and soul to one another and God.
+Through academic rigor, using related healing arts and sciences, with integrated Christian thought, is dedicated to develop addiction professionals with knowledge and application of healing skills to reclaim, redeem, restore and repurpose healthy individuals and families in body, mind and soul to one another and God.